darrenvong/darrenvong/README.md

 🇬🇧&nbsp; Currently based in London, UK.

-👨🏻‍💻&nbsp; Software developer at Unmind, a mental health and wellbeing startup looking to encourage more open discussions around the subject.
+👨🏻‍💻&nbsp; Software developer at Unmind, a startup with a mission of building a platform for looking after our mental health and wellbeing.

 🖥&nbsp; Languages, tools and technologies I enjoy working with: HTML, CSS, JavaScript/TypeScript, React, Jest, Cypress, GraphQL, Express, Docker, Python, Flask, MongoDB and SQL.